DIFoundation/TixoraTicket/smcontract/README.md

 # Tixora Smart Contracts

-This directory contains the smart contracts for the Tixora decentralized event ticketing platform, built on Solidity 0.8.28 and deployed on Somnia testnet.
+This directory contains the smart contracts for the Tixora decentralized event ticketing platform, built on Solidity 0.8.28 and deployed on kaia kairos testnet.

 ## Contract Overview